Come Home to Outdoor Enjoyment

-Location: The intersection of U.S. Hwy 77/83 and M Street
+Location: The intersection of I-69E/I-2 and M Street

 Amenities: 40 acres consisting of 5 lighted baseball/softball fields, 6 lighted tennis courts, playground equipment, park pavilion with barbecue pit, covered picnic shelters, soccer/athletic fields, restrooms and the Victor Park Aquatic Center.
 Access to Arroyo Hike & Bike Trail on sidewalk along I-69E/I-2 access road.
 A dog park has also been recently added for your pet’s enjoyment at Victor Park.

 Location: The intersection of Morgan Blvd. and Grimes Street

 Amenities: 47 acres consisting of 18 lighted tennis courts with pro shop (H.E.B.
 Tennis Center), park pavilion with barbecue pit, playground equipment, 6 Little League baseball fields, scenic pond with freedom fountain, picnic tables and restrooms.
 Pendleton Park is also the home to Harlingen’s Veterans Memorial.